adaltas/node-csv-docs/src/md/parse/distributions/browser_esm.md

 Compared with the [Node.js version](/csv/distributions/nodejs_esm/), this distribution bundles polyfills to run outside of the Node.js environment.

-Addtionnal information are available in the [project ECMAScript modules](/project/distributions/browser_esm/) documentation.
+Additional information is available in the [project ECMAScript modules](/project/distributions/browser_esm/) documentation.

 ## Usage

 The files can be manually imported.
-They dont require any external dependencies and they are located inside the [`packages/csv-parse/dist/esm`](https://github.com/adaltas/node-csv/tree/master/packages/csv-parse/dist/esm) folder.
+They don't require any external dependencies and they are located inside the [`packages/csv-parse/dist/esm`](https://github.com/adaltas/node-csv/tree/master/packages/csv-parse/dist/esm) folder.

 When using NPM to manage and load your modules, for example within webpack, use: